 How do you keep your employees motivated and satisfied?
-Turns out, it has just as much to do with your company culture as it does your office space.
+Turns out, employee satisfaction has just as much to do with your company culture as it does your office space.
 Well-lit and well-ventilated workspaces decrease the number of absences and increase satisfaction by 24% and productivity by 16%.

 Elena Marcheso-Moreno’s article posted to AIA TopicA blog offers some practical tips on how you can improve your workplace design:

 Offices and other workspaces should contribute to good health.
 US workers spend most of their time indoors.
 The indoor work environment greatly affects their wellness, happiness, and productivity.
 A properly designed office should be comfortable as well as healthy: The air is fresh, the temperature appropriate, and the lighting well-designed.
 Thermal comfort is high among worker requests.
 Individuals want to control airflow into their office, and teams want conference rooms with windows that open to let in fresh air.
 Worker control over ambient conditions, especially temperature, improves productivity.

 Lighting is perhaps the most important component of office design.
 In general, workers prefer natural light and windows with views to the outside.
 Natural light is known to enhance energy and mood.
 Unlike artificial lighting, which is either on or off, daylight varies with the progression of time and with the season.
 Designers plan to maximize the penetration of natural light deep into each level of a large office building.
 One approach is to move enclosed spaces to the building core, leaving daylit and open spaces at the perimeter where windows are located.